mehmetbercan/PyPrecip/README.md

 ```

 ## Command-line interface (CLI) usage:
+Note: If you include `-c file/to/yaml` in your command, ensure that the corresponding YAML file exists or has been updated for that command.
 ### 1) Organize raw data
-Use the following command to organize data from the Turkish State Meteorological Service:
+Use the following command to organize data from the Turkish State Meteorological Service to standard PyPrecip format:
 ```bash
 pyprecip organize-tr -c examples/configs/organizer_example_4TRstate.yaml
 ```

 ### 2) Create training inputs
-Use the following command to generate event-based training inputs:
+Use the following command to generate event-based training inputs from the organized data in the standard PyPrecip format:
 ```bash
 pyprecip create-training -c examples/configs/create_training_example.yaml
 ```